Freshen any room & the air in your home this Spring with these Best Indoor Hanging Houseplants that are easy to care for.

-Wandering Jew: Tradescantia zebrina, also known as Spiderwort will quickly fill your basket and cascade over the sides.
-This is available in a range of greens and purples.
-If you live in Florida or California, make sure it doesn’t escape your basket, as it grows rapidly there.
-This is a good thing when growing it as a houseplant.
-The happy Wandering Jew offers tiny pink blooms when located in the morning sun, but is happy in partial shade.
-An easy to care for houseplant, and will grow well outside in spring as well.
+Spiderwort: Tradescantia zebrina, also known as Wandering Jew, the Spiderwort will quickly fill your hanging planter and cascade over the sides.
+This hanging houseplant comes in a range of greens, pinks, and purples.
+If you live in Florida or California, it will grow rapidly, because it thrives in warm clients.
+This hanging houseplant will grow tiny pink blooms when located in the morning sun, but will also be happy in partial shade.
+The Spiderwort is an easy to care for houseplant, but will grow well outside in spring as well.

 Petunia: Petunia × atkinsiana, Start this one from seeds if you want or purchase a mature one if you’re unsure of your seed starting abilities.
 This is one of the most popular hanging basket plants.
 Easy-care and eye-catching for a sunny spot in the home.
 Colorful blooms will bloom often.
 Clip blooms out as they fade to be rewarded with more blossoms.
 Just, remember to keep the soil moist!